-- to use travel photography to increase awareness of the need to preserve and conserve the beauty of nature and the planet’s disappearing cultures.
+- to use photography to increase awareness to conserve the beauty of nature and the planet’s disappearing cultures.

-- to assist preserve and photograph our diminishing wildlife.
+- to assist others photograph our diminishing wildlife.

-- to travel with like-minded souls on “self-discovery” photographic journeys to Africa and remote places.
+- to travel with like-minded souls on “self-discovery” photographic safaris and tours.

 - to explore new places, particularly in the less-travelled corners of the globe, that may be of interest to others.

-- if my images or the photographic journeys I arrange, assist others embrace even a small part of their Earth, that is my reward.
+If any of my images or the photographic events I organise, assist others embrace even a small part of their Earth, that is my reward.

 Nature is where I find quiet contentment, balm for spirit and a place of healing for the soul.

-I see wild creatures in my viewfinder as ambassadors for the preservation of their diminishing habitat – my frame seeks to evoke respect, reverence and hopefully awe.
+I see wild creatures in my viewfinder as ambassadors seeking the preservation of their diminishing habitat – my frame seeks to evoke respect, reverence and occasionally awe.

-Great images can be beacons to a stronger connection with nature and inspire respect – a valid connection to nature always happens first in our own hearts and souls.
+Compelling images can become beacons to a stronger connection with nature and inspire respect – a valid connection to nature always happens first in our own hearts and souls.

-To truly portray the individuality of a wild animal or bird, it is important to get to know them, to be with them when they are being themselves, as if they didn’t know I was there or they were being photographed – to be like a chameleon and meld into their environment.
-Some subjects are sensual, some are rugged or dangerous, others are inhospitable, wild, gracious or serene.
-A peaceful zen morning can quickly turn into a perfidious stormy afternoon.
-A gracious leopard can turn into a ferocious killer.
+To truly portray the individuality of a wild animal or bird, it is necessary to get to know them, to be with them when they are being themselves, as if they didn’t know we were there or they were being photographed – to be chameleon-like and meld into their environment.

-Like any friend, it is important to treat nature and other cultures with respect and curiosity; to be sensitive to what each is seeking to show or tell me.
+Like any friend, it is important to treat nature and cultures different to our own, with respect and curiosity; to be sensitive to what each is seeking to show or tell us.

-Then, as a photographer, I become connected to it, to the matrix from which I was born, which sustains me, and to which I, and all of us, will, one day, return.
+Then, as photographers, we become connected to it, to the matrix from which we were born, which sustains us, and to which, we will, one day, return.

 Each of us is a very important part of this matrix, and we are in a position to preserve and enjoy it, or destroy it.

-This position is a privileged one, but must be accompanied by an authentic calling to recognise the fragility of the matrix.
+This position is a privileged one, to be accompanied by an authentic calling to recognise the fragility of the matrix.